-- Class C3 (residential dwelling houses): up to 1,075 new dwellings (including the retention of some existing military housing) to be erected in 2 and 3 storey buildings. - Class D1 (non residential institutions): change of use of Building 549 to provide accommodation for a Community Hall and 572 to provide accommodation for a Chapel; Buildings 126, 129 and 315 to provide a Heritage Centre and up to 4,200 m2 together with associated car parking. - Change of Use of Building 74 to Class CI/DI use as a hotel/ conference centre of up to 4,150 m2. - Class A1 retail provision of up to 743 m2 of floor space. - Class A2 and Class A3 and A5 units: provision of up to 1,000 m2 of floor space as part of a Local Centre. - Change of Use of Building 103 to Class A4 Public House, provision of up to 340 m2 of Class A4 floor space in total. - Provision of I no. two-form entry Primary School on a site of 2.22 hectares. - Erection of 6 no. Class B1 (a), (b) and (c) buildings comprising up to 7,800 m2 of floor space. - Change of Use of Building 172 to Class B2 use.
+- Class C3 (residential dwelling houses): up to 1,075 new dwellings (including the retention of some existing military housing) to be erected in 2 and 3 storey buildings, together with the change of use of Building 455. - · Class D1 (non residential institutions): change of use of Building 457 to a nursery / crèche, Building 549 to provide accommodation for a Community Hall and Building 572 to provide accommodation for a Chapel; Buildings 126, 129 and 315 to provide a Heritage Centre up to 4,200 m2 together with associated car parking. - Change of Use of Building 74 to Class C1/D1 use as a hotel/ conference centre of up to 4,150 m2. - Class A1 retail provision of up to 743 m2 of floor space and change of use of Building 459 to Class A1 retail. - Change of Use of Building 103 to Class A4 Public House, provision of up to 340 m2 of Class A4 floor space in total. - Provision of 1 no. Primary School on a site of 2.22 hectares. - Erection of 6 no. Class B1 (a), (b) and (c) buildings comprising up to 7,800 m2 of floor space, together with change of use of Buildings 100 and 125 to Class B1.

-- Change of Use of Buildings 80, 151, 320, 345, 350, and 354 to mixed Class B2/Class B8 use. - Provision of playing pitches and courts, sports pavilion and four tennis courts plus incidental open space including NEAPS and LEAPS. - Provision of all infrastructure to serve the above development including the provision of the requisite access roads and car parking to District Council standards. - Removal of boundary fence to the south of Camp Road. - Removal of buildings and structures within New Settlement Area as detailed in separate schedule. - Landscaping alterations including the removal of some trees within the Conservation Area (see separate schedule) and planting of new trees and off-site hedgerows and access track.
+- · Change of Use of Building 172 to Class B2 use. - Change of Use of Buildings 80, 151, 320, 345, 350, and 354 to mixed Class B2/Class B8 use. - · Change of use of Building 158 to Class B8 use. - Change of use of Structure 89a to a petrol pump station (sui generis use) - Provision of playing pitches and courts, sports pavilion and incidental open space including NEAPS and LEAPS. - · Provision of all infrastructure to serve the above development including the provision of the requisite access roads and car parking to District Council standards. - · Removal of boundary fence to the south of Camp Road. - Removal of buildings and structures within New Settlement Area as detailed in separate schedule. - Landscaping alterations including the removal of some trees within the Conservation Area (see separate schedule) and planting of new trees and off-site hedgerows and access track.